isomerpages/moe-yuhuasec/_our-ccas/Physical Sports/Football.md

 ### Background

 Formed in 2019, the Yuhua Football Team has developed a strong sense of camaraderie and team spirit.
-In addition to their participation in the ‘B’ and ‘C’ Division National School Games, friendly games are organised regularly to maintain students’ engagement.
+In addition to their participation in the ‘B’ and ‘C’ Division National School Games, friendly games are organised regularly to maintain students’ engagement.&nbsp;

 Our team of teachers and coaches is committed to support the students in their passion for football in alignment with the development of their character and sportsmanship.

 ### Our Team

-**Teachers:**
+**Teachers:**&nbsp;

 Ms Bo Yiting (OIC)

 Mr Muhammad Shukri Shuhaimi (2IC)

-Mr Tam Alan
+Mr Tam Alan&nbsp;

 Mr Liew Shang Zhi

 Mr Shukri Shuhaimi

-**Student Leaders:**
+**Student Leaders:**&nbsp;

-**Team Captain:** Muhammad Izz Danial Bin Muhammad Fadhlin (3 Adaptability) **Team Vice-Captain:** Muhammad Khalaf Bin Mohamed Abdul Jalil (2 Curiosity)
+**Team Captain:** Muhammad Izz Danial Bin Muhammad Fadhlin (3 Adaptability)<br>
+**Team Vice-Captain:** Muhammad Khalaf Bin Mohamed Abdul Jalil (2 Curiosity)

 ### Key Programmes